andy-byers/CalicoDB/doc/api.md

 ### Updating a Database
 Records can be added or removed using methods on the `Database` object.
-Keys are unique, so inserting a record that already exists will cause modification of the existing value.
+Keys are unique, so inserting a record that already file_exists will cause modification of the existing value.

 ```C++
 std::vector<cco::Record> records {